Earned Income Tax Credit (EITC)

-The Young Child Tax Credit (YCTC) was introduced in tax year 2019.
+The Young Child Tax Credit (YCTC) was introduced in the tax year 2019.
 If you qualify for CalEITC and have a child under the age of 6 as of the end of the tax year, you may qualify for up to $1,000 through this credit.
 Together, these state credits can put hundreds or even thousands of dollars in your pocket.

 Cal EITC and YCTC

 Filing your state tax return is required to claim both Cal EITC and YCTC credits.
-For more specific information about the California Earned Income Tax Credit (Cal EITC) and Young Child Tax Credit (YCTC), visit Cal FTB website for more info.
+For more specific information about the California Earned Income Tax Credit (Cal EITC) and Young Child Tax Credit (YCTC), visit the Cal FTB website for more info.

 Free Tax Preparation Service